 PRODUCTION FROM THE FIELD

 ReservoirEkofisk produces oil from naturally fractured chalk of Late Cretaceous age in the Tor Formation and early Paleocene age in the Ekofisk Formation.
 The reservoir rock has high porosity, but low permeability.
-The reservoir has an oil column of more than 300 metres and lies at 3,000 metres depth.
+The reservoir has an oil column of more than 300 metres and is at a depth of 3000 metres.

 Recovery strategyEkofisk was originally produced by pressure depletion and had an expected recovery factor of 17 per cent.
 Since then, comprehensive water injection has contributed to a substantial increase in oil recovery.
 Large-scale water injection started in 1987, and in subsequent years, the area for water injection has been extended in several phases.
 Experience has proven that water displaces the oil much more effectively than anticipated, and the expected final recovery factor for Ekofisk is now estimated to be over 50 per cent.
 In addition to the water injection, compaction of the soft chalk provides extra force to drainage of the field.
 The reservoir compaction has resulted in about 10 metres subsidence of the seabed, especially in the central part of the field.
 It is expected that the subsidence will continue, but at a much lower rate.